81st Golden Globe Awards 2024: Here's how to watch all the glamourous action live

 Since 1944, the finest movies and TV shows — American and international — have been celebrated in a star-studded and prestigious ceremony featuring a gold handheld statue.
 And although its founding body (read, the Hollywood Foreign Press Association) is now defunct — The Golden Globe Awards are back for their 81st (2024) edition in full force.
 Festivities kicked off on January 7, Sunday at Beverly Hills, California — with live streaming occurring across the globe currently (January 8).
 Most recently, Oppenheimer took home the title of the Best Motion Picture (Drama) while Succession was crowned the Best Television Series (Drama).
 Here’s all about how you can watch it.

-The 81st Golden Globe Awards (2024) is streaming live on Lionsgate Play
+The 81st Golden Globe Awards (2024) is streaming live on these platforms

 View this post on Instagram